 Whether your passion is to design or create computer software, create new knowledge and applications through data science, create digital art, lead technical teams, address cyber safety or a myriad of other interests, the Technology and Digital Studies programs provide a rich set of opportunities to magnify your impact in our increasingly digital world, building on your liberal arts knowledge, skills, and perspectives.

-You should pursue any one of these programs if you:
+You should pursue any one of these pathways if you:

 - Are passionate about technology, or data science, as well as the arts, humanities, or sciences.